fahmifahim/linux-daily/linux-admin-lpic1.md

 - .
 - source
 - /etc/bash.bashrc
+  - `--norc` is an option to bash that will cause the shell to be executed without reading the initialization ( `/etc/bash.bashrc` or `~/.bashrc` )
 - /etc/profile
 - env
 - export
 - set
 - unset
+  - `-v` option, which is the default, tells unset that the name given is a shell variable rather than a function.
 - ~/.bash_profile
 - ~/.bash_login
 - ~/.profile
 - ~/.bashrc
 - ~/.bash_logout
+  - Other than this bash, there is /etc/bash.bash_logout: This shell will execute command on logout for all users.
 - function
 - alias
+  - The alias command's format is `name=value`
+  - Example: `alias ls="ls -la"`

+**source**
+- The source command is used to execute commands from a file.
+- A typical use case is to create functions or variables that are then **available for use within the current session**.
+- Minimum permission is to be able to read the file. `chmod 400 file-name`

+**exec**
+- The exec command executes the command given as its argument and will then exit the shell.
+- The `source` command does not exit the shell.

 **Login Shell**
 - Here is the order: